apifest/apifest-oauth20/README.md

 * **Setup authenticate endpoint in your API**

-As the ApiFest OAuth 2.0 Server should be able to use username and password (in case of Resource Owner Password Credentials Grant flow) for authentication, an authenticate endpoint in your
+As the ApiFest OAuth 2.0 Server should be able to authenticate the user, you can implement your own user authentication as implementing com.apifest.oauth20.IUserAuthentication interface
-API should be defined.
-For that purpose, use the following property in the apifest-oauth.properties file:

-***user.authenticate.endpoint***

-Currently, the ApiFest OAuth 2.0 Server expects the response from your API authenticate endpoint in JSON format.
-Also, a user unique identifier should be returned in the response so it can be used by the ApiFest OAuth 2.0 Server (it will be associated with access token with grant_type=password).
-The name of the JSON field containing that information is defined in the following property:
+The location of the jar that contains the implementation is set by the following property:

-***user_id.name***
+***user.authenticate.jar***

+The custom user authentication class will be loaded by the jar defined in user.authenticate.jar.
+The implementation class is defined by:

+***user.authenticate.class***

 In order to run ApiFest OAuth20 distributed storage, you need to setup all ApiFest OAuth20 nodes (as comma-separated list of IPs).